 Lifeline Qualifications

-The Federal Communications Commission (FCC), on February 6, 2012, released its Lifeline
+The Federal Communications Commission (FCC), on February 6, 2012, released its Lifeline Reform Order (FCC 12-11), making

-a uniform floor of eligibility requirements, while allowing individial states to
+significant changes to the program.
+The order established a uniform floor of eligibility requirements, while allowing individial states to

 establish more permissive eligibility criteria.

-If you are currently enrolled in one or more of the baseline programs listed below, you
+If you are currently enrolled in one or more of the baseline programs listed below, you qualify for Lifeline benefits.
+However, your

-qualify for Lifeline benefits.
-However, your state may have assistance programs not listed below that
+state may have assistance programs not listed below that could also qualify you.
+To receive lifeline benefits based on program eligility,

-participation in that program.
+you will be required to provide proof of participation in that program.

-- Federal Public Housing Assistance (Section 8)
+- Fed'l Public Housing (Section 8 assistance)

 - Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps